TecXCTO/tecx_hybrid_am_ws/README.md

 This script implements your high-reliability control loop.
 It locks memory pages using mlockall to eliminate memory swap delays, boosts process priority to SCHED_FIFO (99) to override standard OS tasks, and updates toolpath trajectories in real time based on defect inputs from the NPU.

+### Part 3: Compile, Verify Real-Time Performance, and Deploy
+Execute these steps in your Linux terminal to build your repository, verify that your kernel is properly configured for real-time task isolation, and push your final production-ready code live.